-Coober Pedy is a one of a kind town and it is a must see when you are on Stuart Highway.
-They are famous for their opals.
-Interestingly, Australia has 95% of the world’s supply of commercial opal and most of it comes from the fields around Coober Pedy.
+Coober Pedy is a unique town and a must-see destination on the Stuart Highway.
+It’s famous for its opals, and it’s interesting to note that Australia holds 95% of the world’s supply of commercial opals, with most of them coming from the fields around Coober Pedy.

 Coober Pedy underground housing